-Day-to-day management of the portfolio is the responsibility of Timothy P. Stanish, Vice President and EVA (economic value added) Analyst of Amundi US (lead portfolio manager) (portfolio manager of the portfolio since 2018); and Raymond Haddad, Vice President of Amundi US (portfolio manager of the portfolio since 2018).
-The domestic equity team supports Mr. Stanish and Mr. Haddad.
+Day-to-day management of the portfolio is the responsibility of John A. Carey, lead portfolio manager of the portfolio since 1990; Walter Hunnewell, Jr., portfolio manager of the portfolio since 2001; and Sammi Truong, associate portfolio manager of the portfolio since 2018.
+Mr. Carey, Mr. Hunnewell and Ms. Truong are supported by the domestic equity team.
 Members of this team manage other Pioneer funds investing primarily in U.S. equity securities.
 The portfolio managers and the team also may draw upon the research and investment management expertise of the global research teams, which provide fundamental and quantitative research on companies and include members from one or more of Amundi US's affiliates.
-Mr. Stanish joined Amundi US in 2018.
-Prior to joining Amundi US, he was at EVA Dimensions LLC, where he served as Managing Director and Global Head of Fundamental Research from 2015 to 2018 and as a Senior Equity Analyst from 2012 to 2015.
-Mr. Haddad joined Amundi US in 2014.
-Prior to joining Amundi US, he was a General Partner at Cedrus Capital Management from 2011 to 2014.
+Mr. Carey, a Managing Director and Director of Equity Income, U.S., of Amundi US, joined Amundi US as an analyst in 1979.
+Mr. Hunnewell, a Vice President of Amundi US, joined Amundi US as a portfolio manager in 2001 and has been an investment professional since 1985.
+Ms. Truong, a Vice President of Amundi US, joined Amundi US in 2001 and has been an investment professional since 2001.